mdkrasnow/hegels-agents/documentation/implementation-plan.md

 The goal of Hegel's agents is to move from Generative AI (predicting the next word) to Reasoning AI (verifying the truth).
 It assumes that truth is not a static retrieval, but a process of negotiation and verification between multiple intelligent actors.

+It's designed to answer questions that:
+  - Have multiple valid perspectives that reasonable experts could disagree on
+  - Allow for substantive debate between different approaches
+  - Enable meaningful synthesis that goes beyond simple averaging
+  - Test different reasoning types: evaluative, analytical, and comparative
+It's for helping decision making to non-verifiable questions.

+The hypothesis:
+The evaluation measures whether the back-and-forth debate and synthesis process results in answers that are more comprehensive, nuanced, and well-reasoned than what a single AI agent would produce alone.

 Here's a concrete, research-grade implementation plan that uses **progressive enhancement architecture**:

 * Uses **Gemini via the Google GenAI SDK (Python)**